 Children and young people's experiences in the classroom are improved by taking part in a range of extra-curricular and enrichment activities.
 We provide valuable opportunities for learning through enjoyment with the introduction of a range of educational visits and expeditions organised throughout the school year.
 These are managed by staff members as well as members of the local community and national organisations.

-Weekly activities include trips to local farms, cafe's, parks, shopping centres, swimming pools, library and horse riding stables.
+Weekly activities include trips to local farms, cafe's, parks, shopping centres, swimming pools, rebound park, library and horse riding stables.
 Our students benefit enormously from these valuable opportunities as they learn through enjoyment while gaining independence.
-The opportunity to use evidence of young people's progress towards their ASDAN and AQA accreditation programmes will also be utilised at this point.
+The opportunity to use evidence of young people's progress towards their ASDAN, AQA scheme units, Arts Award and Duke of Edinburgh accreditation programmes will also be utilised at this point.